mui/material-ui/docs/src/pages/utils/portal/portal.md

 ---
+title: Poral React component
 components: Portal
 ---

 # Portal

-The portal component renders its children into a new "subtree" outside of current component hierarchy.
+<p class="description">The portal component renders its children into a new "subtree" outside of current component hierarchy.</p>

 The children of the portal component will be appended to the `container` specified.

 The component is used internally by the [`Modal`](/utils/modals) component.